risingfbk/fluidos-energy-predictor/README.md

 └── spec2008
 ```

 Samples of these files are provided in the *releases* section of this repository.
-The `gcd` file contains the workload data from the Google Cluster Data ([link](https://github.com/google/cluster-data)), while the SPEC2008 contains power profiles from the SPEC2008 benchmark suite ([link](https://www.spec.org/power_ssj2008/results/power_ssj2008.html)).
+The `gcd` file contains the workload data from the Google Cluster Data version 3 ([repository](https://github.com/google/cluster-data), [document](https://drive.google.com/file/d/10r6cnJ5cJ89fPWCgj7j4LtLBqYN9RiI9/view)), while the SPEC2008 contains power profiles from the SPEC2008 benchmark suite ([link](https://www.spec.org/power_ssj2008/results/power_ssj2008.html)).
 The `spec2008_agg` file contains the aggregated power profiles from the SPEC2008 benchmark suite.

 For your convenience, scripts for fetching `spec2008` data and generating both `gcd` and `spec2008` data are provided in the `src/datasets/` folder.